 New 52-week highs (28 new highs today): Akero Therapeutics Inc. (AKRO + $1.24 to $39.55), LPL Financial Holdings Inc. (LPLA + $3.69 to $245.08), Pacific Gas & Electric Co.
 (PCG + $0.07 to $14.82)

 Notable Call Activity

-Some unusual call activity (25:1 over puts) is being seen in Intel Corp.
-(INTC - $0.25 to $57.94) as option traders primarily target the June 25th 62.00 call.
-Volume on this contract is 41,740 versus open interest of 1,993, so we know that this primarily represents new positioning.
-The bulk of the transactions on this contract consisted of various-sized blocks that were being bought at various times for between $0.14 and $0.21 each, which suggests bullish intent.
+Some unusual call activity (~100:1 over puts) is being seen in Nano X Imaging Ltd. (NNOX + $0.69 to $12.72) as option traders primarily target the 13.50 call which expires tomorrow (October 7th).
+Volume on this contract is 10,871 versus open interest of 43, so it’s likely that nearly all of the volume represents fresh positioning.
+The bulk of the transactions on this contract consisted of various-sized blocks that were being bought at various times for between $0.15-$0.30 each, which suggests bullish intent.